libAtoms/QUIP/Tools/quippy/doc/tutorial.rst

    unique number identifying a the memory address to which a reference points.

-   If you forget about this you can get into difficulties when dealding with mutable objects such as lists or Atoms objects::
+   If you forget about this you can get into difficulties when dealing with mutable objects such as lists or Atoms objects::

       >>> a = []